Shoes That Work for Plantar Fasciitis: Advice From a Fellow Sufferer

 Some people might find that Merrell, Mephisto, or Teva work for them—others might find that avoiding sandals altogether is best.
 But remember, doctors usually say you shouldn't go barefoot with plantar fasciitis if you want your foot to get better as fast as possible.

-Walking, Work & Dress Shoes
+Walking, Work, and Dress Shoes

 Shoe makers such as Clarks, Dansko, Birkenstock, Ecco, and other European comfort shoe manufacturers regularly produce shoes with above-standard arch support.

 If you're a nurse or other medical professional, chef, or somebody else who stands on their feet all day, you may want to look at Birkenstock Nursing Shoes for good arch support that would be suitable for nurses with plantar fascia pain.
 Birks have a contoured cork footbed that molds to the natural contours of the feet.
 I wore Birkenstocks for dress, work, and walking for almost an entire year and they helped a lot.
 (Note: I worked in a casual environment, so the style was right.)

 I have a normal arch—not high, not flat—and I supinate slightly.
 I wore Birkenstocks Florida sandals, Paris shoes, and the now discontinued Santa Fe and Phoenix models.
 The Boston clogs never fit me properly, but I also wore Haflinger clogs as house slippers and they were as good and supportive as Birkenstocks.
 I would not necessarily recommend the Birkenstock Footprints collection, as these often have a lower arch, but shoes in the Classic collection have done very well for me.
 For plantar fasciitis sufferers with a high arch, the Tatami line may be the answer.

 The CrocsRX Cloud clog for women and men has great ratings by users, although it's not always indicated whether or not the users have heel pain.